mathebrard/OnlineGraph/README.md

 - *forEachVertex(long u, lambda)*
 - *forEachEdge(long e, lambda)*
 - *forEachOutEdge(long u, lamba f(u) -> bool)*
+- *find(int nbExcpected, primaryCondition lambda, alternativeCondition lambda)* returns a set of nbExcpected elements matching the primary condition, otherwise the alternative one.

 #### Dealing with data
 - *get(long vertex/edge, String key)* returns the data associated to the given vertex or edge.
 - set(long vertex/edge, String key)

+#### Graph dynamics
+- *changes(long vertex/edge, long second)* returns the list of changes that occured on the given graph from the given moment in time.

 ### Algorithms
 #### Traversal